Critical Infrastructure at Risk from Operational Technologies and IOT Vulnerabilities

 by Ernie Hayden CISSP GICSP(Gold) PSP

 In a recent article, Skybox Technology raised concerns resulting in the above headline.
 Even in a Kaspersky news release, Internet of Things (IoT) cyberattacks have more than doubled during the first half of 2021.
 Kaspersky also noted that from January to June of 2021, over 1.5 billion breaches of IoT devices took place – an increase from 639 million in 2020.
+This brings us to the question, ‘Is your critical infrastructure at risk from operational technologies and IoT vulnerabilities?

 Perhaps you may have some questions about these headlines.
 For instance, what do IoT devices have to do with critical infrastructure?
 Why is this a big deal?
 Frankly, I think you’d be surprised at how frequently IoT devices are deployed in critical infrastructure facilities and systems.